MGF (5mg)

 Mechano Growth Factor (MGF) Peptide

-As IGF-1 undergoes splicing or transcription, it appears to produce three isoforms.
-IGF-1 undergoes splicing under stress conditions, such as during resistance exercise.(4) As a result of this splicing and due to the unique 49 base pair insert added to the peptide, it may produce a mature isoform of IGF-1, namely, naturally occurring MGF.(4)
+As IGF-1 undergoes alternative splicing and transcription, it appears to produce three isoforms.
+IGF-1 undergoes splicing under stress conditions, such as during resistance activities within muscle groups.(4) As a result of this splicing and due to the unique 49 base pair insert added to the peptide, it may produce a mature isoform of IGF-1, namely, naturally occurring MGF.(4)

 Overview